-In our opinion, the accompanying combined balance sheets and the related combined statements of revenues and expenses, of changes in member and patron equities, and of cash flows present fairly, in all material respects, the financial position of American Municipal Power, Inc. ("AMP"), Ohio Municipal Electric Generation Agency Joint Ventures: 1, 2, 4, 5, and 6 ("OMEGA Joint Ventures"), and Municipal Energy Services Agency ("MESA") (collectively, the "Organization") at December 31, 2009 and 2008, and the results of their operations and their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated balance sheets and the related consolidated statements of revenues and expenses, of changes in member and patron equities, and of cash flows present fairly, in all material respects, the financial position of American Municipal Power, Inc. and its subsidiaries (the "Organization") at December 31, 2009 and 2008, and the results of their operations and their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Organization's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.